ctcDNightmare/dsp-mods/SeedFinder/README.md

 For now, consider this pre-alpha and it doesn't do that much apart from logmessages etc but it will hopefully grow with each commit.
 Input, additions, pull-requests, etc..
 VERY welcome.

+## Changelog
+### 0.2.0
+- Added more settings to control export of data
+- Plugin now creates json-files with rudimentary galaxydata

+### 0.1.0
+- Just to get some version out there for help & feedback.
+- It can scan and stop once conditions are met & outputs some info into the ```LogOutput.log``` file of BepInEx